Human-in-the-loop Evaluation for Early Misinformation Detection: A Case Study of COVID-19 Treatments: A Case Study: COVID-19 Treatment Misinformation

-\paragraph{Annotation Agreement.} During the annotation process, we monitored the quality of workers' annotations using their agreement with each other and split the data into 10 batches (200 tweets each) to detect poor annotations in the early stages.
+\paragraph{Quality Control.} During the annotation process, we monitored the quality of workers' annotations using their agreement with each other and split the data into 10 batches (200 tweets each) to detect poor annotations in the early stages.
 We calculate the annotation agreement of each worker against the majority of 5 workers.
 If the worker's agreement is less than 0.75 for a {\sc Supporting} annotation based on a majority vote, we do not allow them to participate in the subsequent annotation batch.
 Across all annotations, we find a 0.65 value of Cohen's $\kappa$ \cite{artstein-poesio-cohen-kappa} for the inter-annotator agreement between workers.
 The distribution of the dataset based on the majority vote of workers is shown in Table \ref{tab:dataset_distribution}.
 In the case that there is no majority annotation for a given tweet i.e. the $5$ individual annotators are split $2/2/1$ among the three annotation types, we assign the tweet a default annotation of {\sc No Stance}.
 We randomly split our annotated dataset of 2,000 tweets into a training set of 1,200 tweets, a development set of 400, and a test set of 400.

-\paragraph{Models.} Using the annotated corpus, we now develop classifiers that detect the author's stance toward a treatment.
-Specifically, given a claim and a tweet $(c_i, t_i)$, our goal is to predict the author's stance $s_i\in \{${\sc Supporting}, {\sc Refuting}, or {\sc No Stance}$\}$.
-We experiment two models including a baseline neural bag-of-words (NBOW) model and a pre-trained language model with a task-specific classifier.
-To indicate the position of the claim in the input, we use a relative position encoding (RPE)~\citep{shaw-etal-2018-self} for the NBOW model.
-For the pre-trained language models, we add special markers around the claim following the best performing model from \citet{soares2019re}, [{\sc Entity Markers - Entity Start}].
-We experiment with RoBERTa$_{large}$~\citep{liu2019roberta} and a COVID-Twitter-BERT$_{large}$ (CT-BERT)~\citep{muller2020CTBERT} for our experiments.
-Details of training hyperparameters can be found in Appendix~\ref{sec:appendix-stance}.
+\paragraph{Models.} Using the annotated corpus, we develop classifiers to detect the author's stance toward a treatment.
+Specifically, given a claim and a tweet $(c_i, s_j)$, our goal is to predict the author's stance $m_i\in \{${\sc Supporting}, {\sc Refuting}, or {\sc No Stance}$\}$.
+We experiment with three models including a baseline neural bag-of-words (NBOW) model, RoBERTa$_{large}$~\citep{liu2019roberta} and a COVID-Twitter-BERT$_{large}$ (CT-BERT)~\citep{muller2020CTBERT}.
+To indicate the position of the claim in the input, we use relative position encoding (RPE)~\citep{shaw-etal-2018-self} for the NBOW model.
+For the pre-trained language models, we add special markers around the claim following the best-performing model from \citet{soares2019re}, [{\sc Entity Markers - Entity Start}].
+Details of training hyperparameters are in Appendix~\ref{sec:appendix-stance}.

 \paragraph{Intrinsic Evaluation.} Table \ref{tab:evaluation} presents the results for NBOW, RoBERTa, and CT-BERT.
 We observe that CT-BERT outperforms all other models, with an $F_1$ score of 66.7.
 Generally, we find that these models performed best in classifying tweets with {\sc Supporting} stance and worst on tweets with a {\sc No Stance} label.
 This latter result is possibly due to annotators classifying those tweets that might be irrelevant to the task as {\sc No Stance}.